Ninigi-no-Mikoto: Descent to earth

 Ninigi tries to go to earth but he is blocked by Sarutahiko.
 Uzume then persuades Sarutahiko to let Ninigi pass.

 In most versions Ninigi descents to earth landing on to Mt.
-Takachiho located on the island of Kyushu in Kagoshima Prefecture where Ninigi built his palace there.
+Takachiho located on the island of Kyushu in Kagoshima Prefecture where Ninigi built his palace.

 Loss of immortality

 One story involves Ninigi looking for a wife; he meets this mountain god named Oyamatsumi, Oho-Yama presents Ninigi his two daughters Konohana and Iwa-Naga.
-However, Ninigi rejects Iwa-Naga for her looks and is cursed for rejecting Iwa-Naga.
+However, Ninigi rejects Iwa-Naga for her looks and is cursed for rejecting her.
 Now he and his descendants will live shorter lives.

 Birth of Ninigi’s children

 Soon after Ninigi and Konohanasakuya-hime got married, Konohanasakuya-hime got pregnant.

 Ninigi accused his wife of adultery.
 In many versions his wife decided to go in to a hut and set the hut on fire to prove that she was a faithful wife.
 Konohanasakuya-hime and her sons survived, she gave birth to three sons named Hoderi, Hoori, and Hosuseri.

 One variation says that Konohanasakuya-hime gave birth to Hoderi in the hut and had the other two children later.